June 22, Reading 2 – Hosea 11:12-14:9

 “You have plowed iniquity; you have reaped injustice; you have eaten the fruit of lies.”

-And a most damning truth is that this word in Hosea was directed at God’s people.
+And yet.
+The most damning truth from Hosea here is that this was true then of God’s people.

 * God of grace and mercy,

-Thank You for Jesus, in whom we see You raining down righteousness upon us.
+Thank You for Jesus, in whom we You raining down righteousness upon us.

-May we see Your Name exalted amongst Your people, and indeed throughout the world – Hallowed and well-kept.
+Exalt Your Name amongst Your people, and throughout the world – Hallowed and well-kept!

 Amen.